DeepakSinghRajputC/assignment-repo/README.md

 This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- React team for the amazing framework
-- Vite team for the lightning-fast build tool
-- AI service providers for powerful APIs
-- Design inspiration from modern web applications

 ---

-**Built with ❤️ using React, Vite, and AI**
+Built with ❤️ using React, Vite, and AI